sensorario/orma/README.md

  - insert data
  - with sqlite or postgresql

-## Installazione
+## installazione

  > composer require sensorario/orma

-Puo copiare `vendor/sensorario/orma/public/index.php` nella root del progetto ed eseguire l'esempio.
+Copy `vendor/sensorario/orma/public/index.php` on your project root.
-SQLite non richiede alcuna installazione.
-Per quel che riguarda postgresql, si puo trarre ispirazione da `vendor/sensorario/orma/docker-compose.yaml`.
+SQLite does not require any installation.
+Postgres can be used with docker: `vendor/sensorario/orma/docker-compose.yaml`.

-Buon divertimento
+Happy coding

 ## Test